Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Left regular bands, hyperplane arrangements, oriented matroids and generalizations

 \begin{Prop} Let $B$ be a left regular band and $a,b\in B$.
 Then $Aa\cap Ab=Aab=Aba$.
 Thus $\Lambda(B)=\{Bb\mid b\in B\}$ is a semilattice. \end{Prop} \begin{proof} First note that $aba=ab$ and $bab=ba$ implies that $Aab=Aba$.
 Since $Aba\subseteq Aa$ and $Aab\subseteq Ab$, we conclude that $Aab\subseteq Aa\cap Ab$.
 Conversely, if $x\in Aa\cap Ab$, then $xa=a$ and $xb=b$.
 Thus $xab=xb=x$ and so $x\in Aab$.
 We conclude that $Aa\cap Ab=Aab$. \end{proof}

-In the case that $B$ is a monoid, $\Lambda(B)$ will be a lattice with $B$ as the top.
+\nomenclature[L, 04]{$\sigma\colon B\xrightarrow{} \Lambda(B)$}{support map of the left regular band $B$} In the case that $B$ is a monoid, $\Lambda(B)$ will be a lattice with $B$ as the top.
 Equipping $\Lambda(B)$ with the binary operation of intersection, the mapping given by $\sigma(a)=Ba$ becomes a surjective homomorphism (by Proposition~\ref{p:supp.lattice}) called the \emph{support map} .
 Observe that $\sigma(a)=\sigma(b)$ if and only if $a,b$ are $\mathscr L$-equivalent, if and only if both $ab=a$ and $ba=b$.
 The following proposition will be used many times throughout the text without explicit reference.

 \begin{Prop} Let $B$ be a left regular band and let $B'\subseteq B$ be a subsemigroup.
 Then $\Lambda(B')$ is isomorphic to the image of $B'$ under the support map $\sigma\colon B\to \Lambda(B)$. \end{Prop} \begin{proof} It suffices to show that if $a,b\in B'$, then $Ba=Bb$ if and only if $B'a=B'b$.
 But both these equalities hold if and only if $ab=a$ and $ba=b$. \end{proof}